vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 * "OID4VPDCAPIHandover" is a string that identifies the type of handover structure as a security measure to prevent confusion of handovers.
 * `clientId` and `nonce` parameters in the Handover MUST be the `client_id` and `nonce` parameters included in the Authorization Request from the Verifier.
-* `origin` in the Handover is the origin of the Verifer, obtained from the Web-platform and/or app platform.
+* `origin` in the Handover is the origin of the Verifier, obtained from the Web-platform and/or app platform.

 ## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API

 Requirements for both the Wallet and the Verifier:

 * The Credential Format identifier MUST be `dc+sd-jwt`.
 * IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.

 # Self-Issued OP v2

 To authenticate the user, subject identifier in a Self-Issued ID Token MUST be used as defined in [@!OIDF.SIOPv2].

 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
 * `subject_syntax_types_supported` value MUST be `urn:ietf:params:oauth:jwk-thumbprint`

 # SD-JWT VCs {#sd-jwt-vc}